SoumaryaBasak/Biostatiticians-insight-into-sports/README.md

 ### File Description:
 - `R codes:` Contains the R codes required for the analysis.
-- `project_reports.pdf:` The Final Report of the analysis.
+- `project_report.pdf:` The Final Report of the analysis.
+- `summary_ppt.ppsx:` Presentation of the report.